grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 ### Chase scene

+* _{detemine exact order of battle for these next couple of scenes BEFORE writing prose}_

 * [ ] _This is where the long O'Brian style chase scene goes, perhaps the batteries run down, then they cruise on the surface, or something_
 	* {Except where O'brian had horizontal runs across the surface, here the chase might be _vertical_ into the depths}